Provider Enrollment and Revalidation

 Effective January 1, 2019 through December 31, 2019, an application fee of $586.00 is required for specified provider types.
 Providers are required to pay their application fee by credit or debit card at the time of application submission.
 Providers are not required to pay the application fee to MaineCare if they have already paid the fee to MaineCare, Medicare, or another state Medicaid or Children's Health Insurance Program (CHIP).

-See the Application Fee Spreadsheet for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
+See the Application Fee Spreadsheet (PDF) for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
 This spreadsheet was updated November 30, 2018.

 Home Health Agencies (HHA) and Durable Medical Equipment (DME): Surety Bonds